-Barclay Circle is a quiet residential loop in Milton's Beaty neighbourhood, a pocket defined by its family-oriented rhythm and proximity to greenspace.
+Barclay Circle is a quiet residential loop in Milton's Beaty neighbourhood, a pocket defined by its proximity to parks and schools.

 Semi inventory on Barclay Circle has seen 2 closed sales recently.
 Details below.